Code-Institute-Submissions/battleships-23/README.md

 The project was deployed to Heroku using the following steps...

-1. Log in to [Heroku](https://www.heroku.com/) and if not taken their automatically, navigate to your personal app dashboard.
+1. Log in to [Heroku](https://www.heroku.com/) and if not taken there automatically, navigate to your personal app dashboard.
 1. At the top of the page locate the 'New' drop down, click it and then select 'Create new app'.
 1. Give your application a unique name, select a region appropriate to your location and click the 'Create app' button.
 1. Your app should now be created so from the menu towards the top of the page click 'Settings'
-1. Click 'Reveal Config Vars' in the Config vars section and enter the the key as `PORT` and the value as `8000`.
+1. Click 'Reveal Config Vars' in the Config vars section and enter the key as `PORT` and the value as `8000`.
 Click the Add button.
 1. Under the 'Buildpacks' section click 'Add buildpack'.
     1. Select 'Python' and then click the 'Save changes' button.
     1. Click 'Add buildpack' again, select 'nodejs' and click the 'Save changes' button again.
     1. Ensure the build packs are ordered as below:
         1. `heroku/python`
         2. `heroku/nodejs`
 1. Navigate to the 'Deploy' page using the menu towards the top of the page.
 1. Select 'GitHub' from the 'Deployment method' section and you will be prompted to 'Connect to GitHub'.
-1. Once connected to your GitHub account you will be able to search for your repository with contains the battleships code.
+1. Once connected to your GitHub account you will be able to search for your repository which contains the battleships code.
 1. Once the repository is found click 'Connect'.
 1. At the bottom of the page find the section named 'Manual deploy', select the 'main' branch in the drop down and click the 'Deploy' button.
-1. Once deployment is complete, click the 'View' button load the URL of the deployed application.
+1. Once deployment is complete, click the 'View' button to load the URL of the deployed application.

 ## Credits